aws-cloudformation/cloudformation-cli/README.md

 To validate the schema, use the `validate` command.

-This command is automatically run whenever one attempts to submit a resource or module.
+This command is automatically run whenever one attempts to submit a resource, module, or hook.
 Errors will prevent you from submitting your resource/module.
 Module fragments will additionally be validated via [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint/) (but resulting warnings will not cause this step to fail).

 ```bash
 cfn validate